Ingila185/CodilitySolutions/README.md

 # CodilitySolutions

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.
+The solutions are in src/app/Lessons folder.

 ## Development server